-The EU Sustainability-Related Disclosures Regulation (SFDR): What's relevant for UCITS managers and AIFMs?
+The EU Disclosures Regulation: What's relevant for UCITS managers and AIFMs?

-One aim of the EU Action Plan on Sustainable Finance is to reorient capital flows towards sustainable investment in order to achieve sustainable and inclusive growth in line with UN sustainable development goals.
+One of the aims of the EU Action Plan on Sustainable Finance is to reorient capital flows towards sustainable investment in order to achieve sustainable and inclusive growth in line with UN sustainable development goals.

-Under the action plan, several measures are being introduced to encourage financial market participants to mainstream sustainability into risk management and take into account environmental, social and governance (ESG) factors.
+Under the action plan, several measures are being introduced to encourage financial market participants to take into account environmental, social and governance (ESG) factors.

-The SFDR is just one of those measures.
+The EU Disclosures Regulation is just one of those measures.
 It impacts the investment funds, insurance and pensions sectors; this briefing considers its applicability to the investment funds sector in particular.